EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Design

-\textit{D1: Elasticity determinism} --- multiple training runs with changing numbers of homogeneous GPUs with checkpoint-restarts should produce identical models.
-Beyond D0, D1 requires addressing the communication-level non-determinism.
-To this end, we assign a fixed virtual communication rank to each EasyScaleThread.
-We also record the indices forming the gradient buckets into the checkpoint.
-After restarting, buckets are reconstructed with recorded indices first before the training.
-The later communication channel reconstruction is disabled.
+\textit{D1: Elastic determinism} -- Multiple training runs with different numbers of GPUs should always result in identical model accuracy. \textit{D1} requires necessitates resolving the non-deterministic aspects of the communication mechanism beyond \textit{D0}.
+To achieve this, we assign a constant virtual communication rank to each EST and store the indices that make up the gradient buckets in the checkpoint.
+When resource scales in/out, the training recommences using the checkpoint and reconstructs the gradient buckets by initially reinstating recorded indices of gradient-bucket mapping.
+Subsequently, reconstruction of the communication channel is disabled.